jayasree-das/RoomKhojo/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App.
+It is a MERN stack (MongoDb,Express,React,NodeJs) project.
+Antd was used to design the date selection process.
+Many more facilities are yet to be added to this project like the payment gateway , admin panel etc.

+You can register yourself and login to book your room.
+View the details of any room, select your date of stay and book your room.

 ## Available Scripts